ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/governance.md

   - `min_stake` ≤ stake ≤ `max_stake`
   - `min_total_stake` ≤ total stake ≤ `max_total_stake`
   - Stake ratios ≤ `max_stake_factor` (**ConfigParam 17**).
-- If conditions aren’t met, elections **postpone**.
+- If conditions aren’t met, elections **postponed**.

 ### Process of reporting validator misbehavior

 Each validator is periodically assigned the duty to create new blocks, with the frequency of assignments determined by their weight.
 After a validation round, anyone can audit the blocks to check whether the actual number of blocks produced by a validator significantly deviates from the expected number (based on their weight).
-A statistically significant underperformance (e.g., far fewer blocks created than expected) constitutes misbehavior.
+A statistically significant underperformance (e.g., fewer blocks created than expected) constitutes misbehavior.

 To report misbehavior, a user must:

-1. Generate a **Merkle proof** demonstrating the validator’s failure to produce the expected blocks.
+1. Generate a **Merkle proof** demonstrating the validator's failure to produce the expected blocks.
 2. Propose a fine proportional to the severity of the offense.
 3. Submit the proof and fine proposal to the Elector contract, covering the associated storage costs.

 The Elector registers the complaint in the `past_elections` hashmap.
-Validators in the current round then verify the complaint.
-If the proof is valid and the proposed fine aligns with the misbehavior’s severity, validators vote on the complaint.
+Current round validators then verify the complaint.
+If the proof is valid and the proposed fine aligns with the severity of the misbehavior, validators vote on the complaint.
 Approval requires agreement from over **two-thirds of the total validator weight** (not just a majority of participants).

-If approved, the fine is withheld from the validator’s `frozen` stake stored in the corresponding `past_elections` entry.
-These funds remain locked for the duration specified in **ConfigParam 15** (`stake_held_for`).
+The fine is deducted from the validator's `frozen` stake in the relevant `past_elections` record if approved.
+These funds stay locked for the period defined by **ConfigParam 15** (`stake_held_for`).

 #### Distributing rewards

-The Elector releases `frozen` stakes and rewards (gas fees + block rewards) to past validators proportionally.
+The Elector releases `frozen` stakes and rewards (gas fees + block rewards) proportionally to past validators.
 Funds move to `credits`, and the election record clears from `past_elections`.

 ### Current Elector state